ayan631/javascript-new/README.md

 A new code repo for learning js from scratches

 # Default Nature of JavaScript:
-1. JavaScript is a single-threaded snchronous lamguage.
+1. JavaScript is a single-threaded asnchronous language but its default behaviour is synchronous.
 Being single-threaded, it is comparatively slow in performance and execusion speed than other languages.
 But important fact is it doesn't feel so.

 2. JavaScript executes a single line of code at a time.
     Each operation waits for the last one to complete before executing.